day8/re-frame-10x/README.md

 ## Dashboard Overview

-`re-frame` applications have a very regular computational path:  first an event happens, and then boom, boom, boom go a series of known dominos, in a known order.
-At the end of it, a `re-frame` app lapses into a quiescent state waiting for the next event to kick off the next iteration of the cycle.
+`re-frame` applications are computationally regular.
+First an event happens, and then boom, boom, boom go a series of known steps (dominos), in a known order.
+At the end of it, a `re-frame` app lapses into a quiescent state waiting for another event to kick off the next iteration of the same cycle.

-We use the term dashboard for this tool quite deliberately.
-In the business world, dashboards are used to show rolled up and summarised data along useful dimensions.
-The detailed data in not shown unless it interests you and you wish to drill down into it.
+Each `re-frame` event and its consequent computation forms a discrete "epoch" which can be analysed and inspected independently of other epochs.
+As a result, this tool is epoch-oriented.

-As it runs, `re-frame` generates detailed "trace data", but a lot of it will be low level and uninteresting, much of the time.
+As it runs, `re-frame` generates detailed "trace data", but much of it will be low level and uninteresting a lot of the time.
-So, as a "dashboard", `re-frame-trace` shows useful, "rolled up" information "at a glance", while also allowing you to drill down and explore the detail as necessary.
-All the data you want should be available, but you shouldn't drown in it.
+`re-frame-trace` is a "dashboard" in the sense that it shows useful, "rolled up" information "at a glance", and allows you to drill down and explore the detail as necessary.
+All the data you want should ultimately be available, but you shouldn't initially drown in it.

-Each `re-frame` event and its consequent computation forms a logically discrete "epoch" which can be analysed and inspected independently of other epochs.
-As a result, the dashboard design is epoch-oriented.

-Not only is the underlying trace "just data", but so is much of the observed re-frame proecess.
+Not only is the underlying trace "just data", but so is much of the observed `re-frame` proecess.
 Much of what `re-frame` does on your behalf is the move data from one domino to another.
 You write the dominos (functions) and `re-frame` will flow data through them.

-So, yeah, its an epoch-oriented, interactive data dashboard for gaining insights and assisting debugging.
-It is also a work in progress, so this descrption runs well ahead of what is delivered now.
+So, yeah, this tool an epoch-oriented, interactive data dashboard for gaining insights and assisting debugging.
+It is also a work in progress, so this grand descrption runs well ahead of what is delivered right now.

 ## More Aspirational goals

-Here's the vision for what we'd like `re-frame-trace` to deliver (eventually):
+Here's the vision for how we'd like `re-frame-trace` to help (eventually):
   - Help in learning `re-frame`.
 If I'm new to `re-frame`, the dashboard should assist me to understand the dominoes and the data flows involved.
   - Help in learning a new code base.
 It should help me to explore how an unfamiliar application is wired together.
 When I click on this button "X", it shows me what event is `dispatch`-ed and in what namespace the associated event handler is registered.
 And, "oh look, that's interesting - four subscriptions recalculated".
 Etc.
-  - Debugging assistance.
+  - Help with debugging.
 Particularly assistance for writing event handlers as they hold most of the application logic.
-  - A method for finding performance problems and/or detecting where there is unnecessary computation.
+  - Help with finding performance problems and/or detecting where there is unnecessary computation occuring.

-## Visual Sampler
+## A Visual Sampler

 <img src="docs/images/trace-window.gif" height="400px">